-All Local Authorities are advised to support the raising of the educational attainment and achievement of their Looked After Children through the overarching support of a Virtual School.
-The responsibility for each child's education, target setting, learning and teaching remains with the schools where they are enrolled.
+All Local Authorities are advised to support the raising of the educational attainment and achievement of their looked after and previously looked after children through the overarching support of a Virtual School.
+The responsibility for each child's education, target setting, learning and teaching remains with the schools in which they are enrolled.

-Staffordshire's Virtual School for Looked After Children provides a support and challenge role for schools and Local Authority teams in the form of staffing support; access to additional resources to support educational outcomes; information, advice and guidance (especially around Personal Education Plans);

-monitoring and tracking of educational outcomes and targets, and training and support at key transitional moments
+Staffordshire's Virtual School for Looked After Children provides a support and challenge role for schools and Local Authority teams in the form of staffing support; access to additional resources to support educational outcomes; information, advice and guidance (especially around Personal Education Plans); monitoring and tracking of educational outcomes and targets, and training and support at key transitional moments.